Signs and Symptoms of Pericarditis?

-- Cardiac tamponade occurs if too much fluid collects in the pericardium (the sac around the heart).
-The extra fluid puts pressure on the heart.
-This prevents the heart from properly filling with blood.
-As a result, less blood leaves the heart, which causes a sharp drop in blood pressure.
-If left untreated, cardiac tamponade can be fatal.
+- Cardiac tamponade happens if too much fluid collects in the sac putting pressure on the heart.
+This prevents the heart from properly filling with blood, so less blood leaves the heart, causing a sharp drop in blood pressure.
+Untreated cardiac tamponade can be fatal.

-- Chronic constrictive pericarditis is a rare disease that develops over time.
-It leads to scar-like tissue forming throughout the pericardium.
-The sac becomes stiff and can't move properly.
-In time, the scarred tissue compresses the heart and prevents it from working well.
+- Chronic constrictive pericarditis is a rare disease that takes time to devlop.
+It leads to scar-like tissue forming throughout the sac around the heart.
+As the sac becomes stiff and unable to move properly, the scarred tissue starts to compress the heart and prevent it from functioning well.

-Your doctor will diagnose pericarditis based on your medical history, a physical exam, and the results from tests.
+A doctor diagnoses pericarditis based on your medical history, a physical exam, and test results.

-- Have had a recent respiratory infection or flu-like illness
+- A recent respiratory infection or flu-like illness

-- Have had a recent heart attack or injury to your chest
+- A recent heart attack or injury to your chest

 Your doctor may hear other chest sounds that are signs of fluid in the pericardium (pericardial effusion) or the lungs (pleural effusion).
-These are more severe problems related to pericarditis.
+Both are more severe problems related to pericarditis.

-Your doctor may recommend one or more tests to diagnose your condition and show how severe it is.
+Your doctor may recommend tests to diagnose your condition and its severity.
 The most common tests are:

 - EKG (electrocardiogram).
-This simple test detects and records your heart's electrical activity.
-Certain EKG results suggest pericarditis.
+This detects and records your heart's electrical activity, with certain EKG results suggesting pericarditis.

-- Chest x ray.
-A chest x ray creates pictures of the structures inside your chest, such as your heart, lungs, and blood vessels.
-The pictures can show whether you have an enlarged heart.
-This is a sign of excess fluid in your pericardium.
+- Chest X-ray.
+A chest X-ray takes pictures of the inside of the chest, including your heart, lungs and blood vessels.
+The pictures can show whether you have an enlarged heart, which can be a sign of excess fluid in your pericardium.

 - Echocardiography.
-This painless test uses sound waves to create pictures of your heart.
-The pictures show the size and shape of your heart and how well your heart is working.
-This test can show whether fluid has built up in the pericardium.
+This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
+It can show whether fluid has built up in the pericardium.

 - Cardiac CT (computed tomography).
-This is a type of x ray that takes a clear, detailed picture of your heart and pericardium.
-A cardiac CT helps rule out other causes of chest pain.
+This X-ray that takes a clear, detailed picture of your heart and pericardium and helps to rule out other causes of chest pain.

 - Cardiac MRI (magnetic resonance imaging).
-This test uses powerful magnets and radio waves to create detailed pictures of your organs and tissues.
-A cardiac MRI can show changes in the pericardium.
+A cardiac MRI uses magnets and radio waves to form detailed pictures of your organs and tissues.
+It can show changes in the pericardium.

-Your doctor also may recommend blood tests.
-These tests can help your doctor find out whether you've had a heart attack, the cause of your pericarditis, and how inflamed your pericardium is.
+Your doctor also may recommend blood tests to find out whether you;ve had a heart attack, the cause of your pericarditis, and the extent of inflammation in your pericardium.